sanitagraholska/RTR105/README.md

 **Using a whilestatement, an iteration variable, and the lenfunction, we can construct a loop to look at each of the letters in a string individually**

+The built-in function lengives us the length of a string A string is a sequence of characters
+A string literal uses quotes  'Hello'or "Hello"
+For strings, + means “concatenate”
+When a string contains numbers, it is still a string We can convert numbers in a string into a number using int()